ludwig-schmidt/ls-grid/README.md

 ### Containers

 Containers control the width of all contents and wrap around rows and columns.
 One container can contain multiple rows.
+The maximum with of the containers equals `$grid-width`.

     <div class="section">
         <div class="container">